 History and Interior of the Schonbrunn Palace

-- Emperor Franz Joseph born there in 1830;
+- Emperor Franz Joseph was born there in 1830;

 - Maria Theresa held secret conferences with her Chancellor in the Round Chinese Room;